Skip to aside Skip to content Skip to footer

 Storage Variable, depends on sample count

-Example: A researcher running the SIH scRNAvigator notebooks in RStudio.
+Example: Michael is running the SIH scRNAvigator notebooks in RStudio.
 The workflow covers quality control, doublet detection, dataset integration, cell annotation, differential gene expression, and pathway enrichment analysis.
 Integration and doublet detection steps load large data objects into memory simultaneously, making this workflow memory-bound rather than CPU-bound, RAM matters more than core count.

 The scRNAvigator documentation recommends at least 32 GB of memory for local use.
 A 32 GB environment is suitable for small to moderate cohorts; larger datasets may require 64 GB or more.
 If you are unsure, start at 32 GB and scale up if jobs fail or run very slowly.